 How and When Do I Apply For Financial Aid?

-Incoming PA students are encouraged to apply for financial aid as soon as possible after the beginning of the calendar year.
+Incoming PA students are encouraged to apply for financial aid as soon as possible.
 You do not have to be accepted to begin the financial aid process.
-Complete the 2012-13 FAFSA as soon as you have your 2011 income information available.
-We encourage students to complete their 2011 tax return as soon as possible and use the tax return to answer the questions on the FAFSA.
+The 2017-18 FAFSA is based on your 2015 income information.

 The FAFSA is available on-line at www.fafsa.ed.gov.
 The school code for Emory is 001564.